Skip to content

 • A blanket to stay warm while waiting on help

-• Have gloves, scarves, and a jacket
+• Gloves, scarves, and a jacket

 • Nonperishable foods to eat